-11.7 If the Client is not a consumer within the meaning of the CCA, the Consultant's liability for any defective Services is: - nited to the value of any express warranty or warranty card provided to the Client by the Consultant at the Consultant's sole discretion; - otherwise negated absolutely.
+11.7 If the Client is not a consumer within the meaning of the CCA, the Consultant's liability for any defective Services is: - limited to the value of any express warranty or warranty card provided to the Client by the Consultant at the Consultant's sole discretion; - otherwise negated absolutely.
 Intellectual Property

 - 12. Intellectual Property 12.1 The Consultant shall retain ownership of the copyright to all Documentation and know-how produced by the Consultant during the course of the Services.
-The Consultant grants to the Client a non-exclusive, royalty-free and irrevocable licence to use the Documentation arising out of the provision of the Services, but only for the site for which it was intended.
+The Consultant grants to the Client a non-exclusive, royally-free and irrevocable licence to use the Documentation arising out of the provision of the Services, but only for the site for which it was intended.
 The Client shall not use or make copies of any Intellectual Property without the prior written consent of the Consultant. - 12.2 The Client warrants that all designs, specifications, information and instructions to the Onsultant warrants that all designs, specinications, information and instructions to the Consultant will not cause the Consultant to infringe any patent, registered design or trademark in the execution of the Client's order.
-Furthermore, the Client agrees to indemnify, defend, and hold the Consultant harmless from all loss incurred or suffered by the Consultant arising from any claims (including third party claims) or demands against them where such loss was caused by any infringement or alleged infringement of any person's Intellectual Property rights by the Client during its use of the Services.
+Furthermore, the Client agrees to indemnify, defend, and hold the Consultant harmless from all loss incurred or suffered by the Consultant arising from any claims (including third party claims) or demands against them where such loss was caused by any infringement or alleged infringement of any person's Intellectual Property rights by the Client during its use of the Services. - Confidentiality - Continentiality Subject to clause 16, each party agrees to treat as confidential the other party's Confidential Information, and agree not to divulge it to any third party, without the other party's written consent. - Confidential Information excludes information: generally available in the public domain (without unauthorised disclosure under this - received from a third party entitled to disclose it or by the written consent of the other - that is independently developed: - is required to be disclosed by law, regulations or administrative order.